JetSetIlly/Gopher2600/README.md

 * \+ Increase screen size
 * \- Decrease screen size

-All controll/panel functionality is achievable with debugger commands.
+All controller/panel functionality is achievable with debugger commands (useful for scripting).

 ## Configuration folder